Hanburgeric/Deformable-Body-and-Particle-System-Simulation/README.md

 # Deformable Body and Particle System Simulation

-An extension of the previous project, [Pinball](https://github.com/Hanburgeric/Pinball), this time exploring , namely deformable bodies and fluids.

-As such, the project abandons Box2D in favor of a proprietary physics engine.

 <p align=center>
 <img width=720 src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExYTVvOTZwMHA3ejd0d2lzN2h5NHhvdmtwZWlhM3Bxb3o3cHVzN2Y3YiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/At0gGRg8mntzr3S1C8/giphy.gif"/>
 </p><br>

+An extension of the previous project, [Pinball](https://github.com/Hanburgeric/Pinball), except with a focus on the physical properties of deformable bodies and fluids, along with their respective interactions (i.e. collisions).

+In addition, the project shifts its focus to 3D graphics in order to better test these systems' capabilities and limitations.

+As a result of these changes, the project abandons Box2D in favor of a proprietary physics engine.

 <br>

 ## Features
 ### Deformable Body
-A deformable body in the form of a cloth, modeled using a simple mass-spring system (MSS).
+A deformable body in the form of a cloth, modeled using a simple mass-spring system (MSS), consisting of a series of nodes connected by a combination of structural, shear, and flexion springs.

-<br>Interacts with the rigid body, but NOT the particle system (yet).<br>
 <p align=center>
 <img width=720 src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExenV3bWV1MzRvZDZtaGtsZGp0c3UwYzJwcmlzbDU1d29yMWowYmZ6bCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Or2sPBUWa1bJbqjRKz/giphy.gif"/>
 </p><br>

 ### Particle System
 A particle system meant to simulate fluids.

-<br>Interacts with the each other and the rigid body, but NOT the deformable body (yet).<br>
+Currently, it is implemented quite crudely, as particles are simply treated as individual rigid bodies with little to no consideration for actual fluid mechanics (e.g. Navier-Stokes equations).
+This is expected to change when the project is revisited in the future and a more apt model is chosen and implemented (e.g. smoothed-particle hydrodynamics).

+Additionally, the particle system currently also has no way of interacting with the deformable body; this, too, will be implemented in the future, but only after the above changes have already been made.

 <p align=center>
 <img width=720 src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExMjI0YXk5djN2eWZ4MHZtbWxrNjJodnlkMHgxdnA2bTlvc2IxYXJkNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UajdTZ5v8naqE9vkL9/giphy.gif"/>
 </p><br>

 ### Rigid Body
-asdf.

-<br>Interacts with both the deformable body and the particle system.<br>
+A standard rigid body in the form of a sphere.

 <p align=center>
 <img width=720 src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExNzhwMnJocDA4NmlvOWF4NTVtb3VsZXZvbjV4djMwNGZ2OG8yenVjZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/bMrOlzP3KGUIwKGQK8/giphy.gif"/>
 </p><br>